miraDry is a revolutionary treatment which permanently eliminates underarm sweating.

 Cysts and hidradenitis suppurativa (acne inversa) are another potentially preventative conditions.
 To be safe, you should avoid miraDry if wearing a pacemaker or other electronic implant.

-You may also need to avoid treatment if you take certain medications like Accutane (isotretinoin), or if you have taken the drug in the past six months.
+You may also need to avoid treatment if you take certain medications, or if you have taken the drug in the past six months.

 As always, consult your doctor and miraDry professional if you have concerns about any of these conditions.